Post No.: 0320

 Although you will lose weight if you skip meals and if you ultimately reduce your total daily calorific intake, and if your physical energy expenditure levels remain the same or increase – skipping meals tends to make us crave more calorie-dense foods and make us want to overeat during the next meals to compensate for that feeling of incredible raging hunger, which means that we won’t likely lose weight overall.

 Being hungry can also make some people feel irritable, stressed and more likely to snap (hangry) because hunger is an unpleasant feeling.
-And if prolonged enough, stress can produce hypertension, which is itself bad for one’s health!
-This means that regularly skipping meals that were never pre-planned to be skipped is not good for one’s blood pressure in a more direct sense.
+And if prolonged enough, stress can itself produce many physical symptoms that are bad for one’s health!
+This means that regularly skipping meals that were never pre-planned to be skipped is not good for one’s health in other ways too.

 One meal that’s not recommended to be skipped is breakfast.
 Breakfast gets the metabolism going.
 (Sumo wrestlers are said to purposely skip breakfast to reportedly slow down their metabolism – but their aim is to pack on weight!)
 Protein can help us feel fuller (and in the right amounts can also help us keep awake better) compared to other types of macronutrients, thus a breakfast with a decent amount of protein is a good idea.
 Fibre is also a key way to feel fuller for longer so increase your soluble fibre (e.g. oats, beans) and non-soluble fibre (e.g. whole wheat, brown rice) intake.
 We need both types and an array of different sources of fibre.
 This fibre will dissolve in or absorb water or otherwise simply pass out in your stools.